 Recently, a new menu has been added to Xcode to manage settings for test purchases:

-To enter it, you need to select your StoreKit file and click on the Editor menu.
+To enter it, you need to select your StoreKit file and click the Editor menu.
 It has the following options:

 StoreKit local testing allows you to test interrupted purchases that require confirmation by an adult family member.